News

 - 1) critically analyze learning technologies using learning sciences principles

-- 2) learn how to conduct a user-centered design of learning technologies, and
+- 2) learn how to conduct a user-centered design and development of learning technologies, and

 - 3) learn how to empirically test the effectiveness of learning technologies through multiple methods.